Dastan21/Dummy/README.md

 # DUMMY

-DUMMY is an UNDERTALE fangame and battle engine, made with [LÖVE](https://love2d.org/).
+DUMMY is an UNDERTALE fangame engine, made with [LÖVE](https://love2d.org/).

 ![Screenshot of the main menu](preview.png)